 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-While going through childhood development, it is essential that certain experiences are had with caregivers and certain skills learned.
+While going through childhood development, it is essential that certain experiences are had with caregivers and certain skills are learned.
 If we don’t get practiced in childhood for what it means to function effectively in our bodies, to live with others, and to solve everyday problems, most people would probably agree this would result in some sort of dysfunction.
-For those who develop Borderline Personality Disorder (BPD) the main problem is the lack of becoming well-versed or practiced in managing and tolerating emotions, and likewise having reactions to emotions that make life harder rather than easier to live.
+For those who develop Borderline Personality Disorder (BPD) the main problem is the lack of becoming well-versed (or practiced) in managing and tolerating emotions, and likewise developing reactions to emotions that make life harder rather than easier to live.

-If we are to get “practiced” or “skillful” in dealing with emotions, then we need to learn what they are all about… what they called (developing an emotional vocabulary), what they look like, what situations they appropriately fit into, how big or how small they can be, how they can be expressed “too big” or “too small”, how to work through them, and how to use them to our advantage rather than being controlled or manipulated by them.
+If we are to get “practiced” or “skillful” in dealing with our emotions, then we need to learn what they are all about… what they are called (developing an emotional vocabulary), what situations they appropriately fit into, how big or how small they can be, how they can be expressed “too big” or “too small”, how to work through them, and how to use them to our advantage rather than being controlled or manipulated by them.
 This type of practice and learning is absolutely essential for learning to live in a human body, although doesn’t happen nearly often enough for many children with their caregivers.
-The emotional practice is potentially available as children have opportunities to experience life (challenges, frustrations, joys, etc.) and then receive the constructive/loving guidance of caregivers.
+The emotional practice is potentially available as children have opportunities to experience life challenges, frustrations, and joys, etc., and then receive the constructive/loving guidance of caregivers.

 Parents often take an “all-or-nothing” approach to emotions with their children, such that emotions are considered “bad” altogether because they appear to undermine problem-solving ability.
 This may be true if emotions are not guided and children do not learn how to live with them.
 The big problem with ignoring emotions, however, is that they are hard-wired into the brain and our biology, and therefore cannot be left unaddressed for too long without consequences (meaning that disorder may happen if emotions get ignored/invalidated over and over again).
 It is especially dangerous to ignore and neglect emotions when a human-being is a more emotionally sensitive type.

-It is essential that adults with lack of emotional mastery and who develop full-blown BPD find a therapy process to learn how to take this responsibility.
-Being in relationships and not yet having developed this emotional understanding and mastery can be torture, both for the person struggling with BPD and for his or her partner.
-Learning how to validate feelings in conversation (even when you don’t struggle emotionally) can be one of the most loving actions taken, because it prompts a struggling person learn how to do this for him or herself.
-Validating will also immediately help a person struggling with emotions to settle down.
-To learn more about how to validate, please see these two other articles I have written on this subject… Article 1, Article 2.
+It is essential that adults who are lacking emotional mastery and who develop full-blown BPD find a therapy process to learn how to take this responsibility.
+Being in relationships and not yet having developed this emotional understanding and mastery can be torture, both for the person struggling with BPD and for his or her partner (or others close to the suffering person).
+Learning how to validate feelings in conversations can be one of the most loving actions taken by anyone associating with someone who has BPD, because it prompts a struggling person learn how to do this for him or herself.
+Validating will also work to help a person struggling with emotions to begin settling down.
+To learn more about how to validate and the benefits of validation, please see these two other articles I have written on the subject… Article 1, Article 2.